1. Checkmk in a Docker container

 2.3.
 Setting your own instance ID

-With the default command to create a Checkmk container the ID of the created instance will be in the cmk container.
-This is important to be able to access the instance via HTTP/HTTPS) and must therefore be explicit.
-If you have multiple containers of Checkmk on the same dockernode, you will have to manually set the ID to to ensure this uniqueness.
-You can do that by including the -e CMK_SITE_ID = mysite option.
+With the default command to create a Checkmk container, the ID of the instance created in the container will be cmk.
+This is important to be able to access the instance via HTTP(S) and it must therefore be explicit.
+If you have multiple containers of Checkmk on the same dockernode, you will have to set the ID manually to ensure this uniqueness.
+You can do that by including the -e CMK_SITE_ID=mysite option.

 2.4.
 Sending notifications

 An important feature of Checkmk is the sending of notifications per email.
-Checkmk uses Postfix as MTA (Mail Transfer Agent) for outgoing mails.
-This postfix instance is configured to not deliver mails directly to the recipient but generally tries to fordward to a additionally mail server (SMTP relay server), which you need to provide outside of the container.
+Checkmk uses Postfix as its MTA (Mail Transfer Agent) for outgoing mails.
+This postfix instance is configured not to deliver mails directly to the recipient, but basically tries to forward to an additional mail server (SMTP Relay Server, Smarthost) which you need to provide outside of the container.
 Such a relay server is available in almost every organization.

-You need to specify the relay mail server, who is responsible for the forwarding of the messages.
-Use in the option -e the variable MAIL_RELAY_HOST, e.g. -e MAIL_RELAY_HOST='mailrelay.mydomain.com' .
+When implementing, specify the relay mail server that will forward the notifications.
+In the -e option, use the MAIL_RELAY_HOST variable – e.g., -e MAIL_RELAY_HOST='mailrelay.mydomain.com'.
 If the mail server expects a specific host name, add the following option: --hostname 'mymonitoring.mydomain.com'.

-Checkmk container do not support credentials for a smart host.
-You need to bind a postfix configuration or configuration folder from the docker node if you need them.
+Checkmk containers currently do not support the configuration of access data for a smart host.
+You can bind a postfix configuration or configuration folder from the docker node if you need them.

 If you use one of the